gurugio/book_linuxkernel_blockdrv/pagecacheand_blockdriver.md

 The operations such like blkdev_readpages and blkdev_writepages generate bio and pass the bio to the block layer of kernel. bio has a pointer to struct block_device, so the block layer can find a queue to which bio should be added.

+Please notice that it's not easy to understand the data flow from the user process to the virtual filesystem, page cache, block layer and driver.
+Please read the code and refer https://www.thomas-krenn.com/en/wiki/Linux_Storage_Stack_Diagram for the overall picture.

 ### struct page의 mapping 과 index 필드